The Definitive Guide to Professional Tooth Whitening

 1. Work as a team

-Because of the enormous appeal of tooth whitening, the treatment can be used to attract new patients as well as retaining existing ones.
+Because of the enormous appeal of professional tooth whitening, the treatment can be used to attract new patients as well as retaining existing ones.
 It can be used to reward patients for completed treatments, motivating them and enhancing their natural teeth shades alongside or prior to restorative work.

 As a team driven strategy, this requires very little of a dentist’s time because all members of staff can educate and prepare the patients, arrange procedures, deliver instructions and follow up to ensure everything has run smoothly.